TerVarSoft/TunariWebClient/README.md

 - bower install
 - Copy your local.env.sample.js to create an local.env.js and
   modify with your configs.
+- If you do not have grunt installed globally run: npm install -g grunt-cli
 - grunt serve

 # To deploy TunariWebClient